-- The American Urological Association guideline has noted no differences in efficacy among doxazosin, tamsulosin, terazosin and alfuzosin in the management of BPH (McVary et al 2011).
-The European Association of Urology guideline notes that all α1-adrenergic blocking agents have similar efficacy at appropriate doses (Gravas et al 2017). - The American Urological Association guideline notes that there is no evidence to suggest that the clinical efficacy of 5-α reductase inhibitors differs when used for the appropriate indication (McVary et al 2011).
-Similarly, the European Association of Urology guideline notes that available evidence indicates that dutasteride and finasteride are equally effective in the treatment of LUTS (Gravas et al 2017). - The American Urological Association guideline currently does not have a recommendation for the place in therapy for PDE5 inhibitors (McVary et al 2011); however, the European Association of Urology guideline suggests that PDE5 inhibitors are effective for reducing moderate-to-severe LUTS symptoms (Gravas et al 2017).
+- The American Urological Association guideline, which was published in 2011 and confirmed in 2014, has noted no differences in efficacy among doxazosin, tamsulosin, terazosin and alfuzosin in the management of BPH (McVary et al 2011).
+The European Association of Urology guideline notes that all α1-adrenergic blocking agents have similar efficacy at appropriate doses (Gravas et al 2019). - The American Urological Association guideline notes that there is no evidence to suggest that the clinical efficacy of 5-α-reductase inhibitors differs when used for the appropriate indication (McVary et al 2011).
+Similarly, the European Association of Urology guideline notes that available evidence indicates that dutasteride and finasteride are equally effective in the treatment of LUTS (Gravas et al 2019). - The American Urological Association guideline currently does not have a recommendation for the place in therapy for PDE5 inhibitors (McVary et al 2011); however, the European Association of Urology guideline suggests that PDE5 inhibitors are effective for reducing moderate-to-severe LUTS symptoms (Gravas et al 2019).